forgery810/fl-studio-alesis-vixx/README.md

 - Starting with version 0.3 and later VI25 and 49 need two .vi2/.vi4 files to use all of the functionality.
 The idea is to flip between the two presets to gain access.
 In step mode the first preset's knobs will affect steps 1-8 and the second preset 9-10.
 The same with mixer muting, mixer volume, panning and channel volume.

+- The .vi2/.vi4/.vi6 files labeled for version 0.5 will work with 1.0.

 ## Manual

 -  Note the data.py file for button functions.
 Most of this is self explanatory.
 A number of the functions are dependent on which window is focused.